leoxlin/blog/_posts/2021-04-17-working-with-me.md

 not the exception.
 Diversity is awesome and it [makes us more effective](https://bit.ly/3sotoRy).

-However, when you have a diverse team and company, it requires conscious effort to consider the psychological safety of the team.
+However, when you have a diverse team and company, it requires a conscious effort to consider the psychological safety of the team.
 To simplify it, psychological safety is trust and comfort in your team and teammates.

 A study at Google found that the most important dynamic that sets a successful team apart from others was [Psychological Safety](https://bit.ly/32lJBwl).